Blackburn Cirrus Major: Design and development

 The Blackburn Cirrus Major started life as a clean-sheet replacement for the original 1920s Cirrus and Hermes series of upright inline four-cylinder air cooled aircraft engines originally designed by Frank Halford for the early DH60 de Havilland Cirrus Moth and which had been in production by the Aircraft Disposal Company (ADC) and later Cirrus Aero Engine Limited, which itself evolved into the Cirrus-Hermes Engineering Company.

 C. S. Napier, son of engine designer Montague Napier, was Technical Director and Chief Designer for Cirrus-Hermes Engineering when he began work on two new engines, the Cirrus minor and the larger Cirrus Major.
 The engines were still under development when the company was bought by the Blackburn Aeroplane & Motor Company, moved to a new factory at Brough in Yorkshire and renamed Cirrus Hermes Engineering.

-Like all the Cirrus engines, the Major was an air-cooled inverted four-cylinder inline design.
+The Cirrus Major was an air-cooled inverted four-cylinder inline design.
 Aimed at the same market for a robust, reliable and affordable light aircraft engine, it retained many proven design features of the originals while making many improvements.
 The cylinder barrels were of forged steel while the individual heads were of light alloy.
 Unlike the Minor, the Major retained the established long bolts which passed through the barrels to secure the heads to the crankcase, as well as the general layout of the heads from the Hermes IV A, which remained in production.
 Pistons and con-rods were of light alloys, with a steel crankshaft.
 Direct drive to the propeller, without reduction gearing, helped to keep engine revs low and reliability high.
 The single carburettor was a Claudel Hobson AV.48D.

 In 1935 the Cirrus Minor entered production and the Major followed soon afterwards.
 Two years later, with its product range now rationalised and the new engines settled in the marketplace, the company was brought into its parent as the Cirrus Engines Division of Blackburn Aircraft.